Mont Clare in Darlington County, South Carolina — The American South (South Atlantic)

 Erected 2008 by the Welsh Tract Historic Properties Association.
 (Marker Number 16-57.)

 Topics.
 This historical marker is listed in this topic list: Churches & Religion.

 Location.
 34° 23.828′ N, 79° 49.023′ W. Marker is in Mont Clare, South Carolina, in Darlington County.
 Marker is on Mont Clare Road.
 Touch for map.
 Marker Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Evan Pugh (approx. 3.2 miles away); John Westfield Lide House (approx. 3.4 miles away); David Rogerson Williams (approx. 4 miles away); John L. Hart House (approx. 4.1 miles away); Mt.
 Zion Baptist Church (approx. 4.8 miles away); Lamuel Benton (approx. 5.2 miles away); Mount Pleasant Baptist Church / Lowther's Hill Cemetery (approx. 5.3 miles away); Darlington District Agricultural Society / The Mineral Spring (approx. 6.2 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 17, 2010, by David Bullard of Seneca, South Carolina.
-This page has been viewed 459 times since then.
+It was originally submitted on November 17, 2010, by David Bullard of Seneca, South Carolina.
+This page has been viewed 488 times since then and 8 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 17, 2010, by David Bullard of Seneca, South Carolina. • Bill Pfingsten was the editor who published this page.